2017 Holiday Guide: Awesome Gifts for Your Favorite Geek

 - MSRP: $179.99 | Lowest Price on Ben’s: $124

 - Related: 75 of the Best Star Wars Toys & Gifts in the Galaxy

 - Pros: Simple to setup, manual control is excellent, app is highly polished.

-- Cons: Somewhat expensive unless you can get it under $100, can get dirty on floors.
+- Cons: More expensive than BB-8 (which is often sub $100), can get dirty on floors.

 Buy This Gift for the Geek Who Loves Minecraft